Managing Your Sales to Customer Success Handoff

 - How can my team better help your team?

 - What are the most significant problems your team is trying to solve?

 - Organize regular meetings between buddies (virtual or in-person).

 3. Note Templates

 - Pre-designed outlines that team members can fill out to accurately pass information to another team.

-- Include: Main point of contact, reason for purchase, timeline, things to be aware of, and goals.
+- Include: The main point of contact, the reason for purchase, the timeline, things to be aware of, and goals.

 - Fosters an expectation for clear communication.